 As far as diabetic foot disease is concerned it does not matter which type you have.
 If your blood glucose (sugar) is high the effects on your feet are the same.

 The Diabetes team will regularly measure the amount of glucose in your blood using a test called HbA1c.
 This will give a guide to what your average blood glucose levels are over a 3 month period.
-Normal HbA1c is 48mmol/mol (6.5%).
+Normal HbA1c is 48mmol/mol (6.5%) or below.

 The results of your HbA1c lets the Diabetes team discuss changes to your care and medication.